ziadhemidi/clever-vista/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

-Alex Johnson is a Senior AI Research Scientist at Meta AI, where he leads groundbreaking work on large language models and multimodal systems.
-His research has been published in top conferences like NeurIPS and ICML, with over 10,000 citations.
-Alex is passionate about pushing the boundaries of AI while ensuring ethical development.
-Outside of work, he enjoys hiking in the Rockies, building custom PCs, and mentoring the next generation of AI talent.
+Ziad Al-Haj Hemidi is a Senior AI Research Scientist at Meta AI, where he leads research on multimodal AI systems.
+He has contributed to the development of Llama 2 and other open-source models, with over 50 citations in just three years.
+Ziad holds a PhD in Computer Science from Stanford University, where he focused on scaling laws for neural language models under the supervision of Prof. Andrew Ng.
+His work has been recognized with multiple awards, including a Best Paper Award at NeurIPS and an AI Innovation Grant from the National Science Foundation.

+When not immersed in AI research, Ziad enjoys hiking in the Rockies, building custom PCs, and reading science fiction novels.